 Jazz fans visiting Paris might instinctively attempt to track the ghosts of greats like Dizzy Gillespie or Django Reinhardt at some of the city’s more classical jazz clubs, but the contemporary pulse of jazz– with the exception of edgier city-center clubs like New Morning— is mostly now found in the northern suburbs.

-Dates and Tickets: The 2020 edition of the festival will run from March 6th through April 3rd.
-Check back at the official website for the program and info on purchasing tickets in February.
+Dates and Tickets: The 2021 edition of the festival ran as an online-only event due to health restrictions in France.
+No dates for 2022 have been announced as of yet.
+Check back at the official website for the program and info on purchasing tickets in early 2022.